bluek8s/kubedirector/CONTRIBUTING.md

 1. From the dropdown below the radio button, select kubedirector
 1. Click Install

 Before making a Pull Request, please ensure that the code still builds.
-If you're on Windows, this might not work for you, but if you're on MacOS or Linux, this process should be pretty seamless.
+If you're on Windows, this might not work, but if you're on MacOS or Linux, this process should be pretty seamless.

 Attempt a build with the following steps: